hemeac/kiwiTechTree/README.md

 * 0.1.1: Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

 ## Disclaimer
-This mod has not been endorsed by _Zee, Spink Akron, Nertea or any other mod/part creator referenced in the config files.
+This mod has not been endorsed by _Zee, Spink Akron, Nertea, Well or any other mod/part creator referenced in the config files.
 All errors are my own.
-Please do not hassle mod authors if these configurations cause conflicts with other mods.
+Please do not hassle mod authors if these configurations cause conflicts with their mods.

 ## License
-Copyright (c) 2020, Trevor Kollmann
+Copyright (c) 2020, Trevor Kollmann (Hemeac)

 Kiwi Aeronautics is copyrighted by Trevor Kollmann.
 All rights reserved.
-Please rename any fork of this project to exclude "Kiwi Aeronautics" if you plan to redistribute on a Kerbal Space Program related website.
+Please rename any fork of this project to exclude "Kiwi Aeronautics" if you plan to redistribute a variant of this project on a Kerbal Space Program related website.

 Configuration Files are distributed under a MIT License.